coleifer/peewee/docs/peewee/models.rst

     The ``db`` object will be used to manage the connections to the Sqlite database.
-In this example we're using :py:class:`SqliteDatabase`, but you could also use one of the other :ref:`database engines <databases>`.
+In this example we're using :py:class:`SqliteDatabase`, but you could also use one of the other :ref:`database engines <database>`.

 2. Create a base model class which specifies our database.